Edward Walsh (diplomat)

-Edward Sharp Walsh is an American diplomat, businessman, and philanthropist, serving since 2025 as the 26th United States ambassador to Ireland under President Donald Trump.
+Edward Sharp Walsh is an American diplomat, businessman, and philanthropist, serving as the 26th United States ambassador to Ireland since July 2025.

 Career

-Business leadership

 Walsh is the president of the Walsh Company, a general contracting and project management firm he founded in 2003.
-Headquartered in Morristown, New Jersey, the company has achieved nationwide success in construction and real estate development.
 Before establishing his own firm, Walsh worked as a senior vice president at Gale & Wentworth, a diversified real estate investment and services company.

 Public service and philanthropy

-From 2010 to 2018, Walsh served as chairman of the New Jersey Schools Development Authority under then-Governor Chris Christie.
-In this role, he oversaw significant improvements in educational infrastructure.
+From 2010 to 2018, Walsh was chairman of the New Jersey Schools Development Authority under Governor Chris Christie, where he was responsible for managing school construction and renovation projects.

 In addition to his public service, Walsh has been an active supporter of the Republican Party.
-He was a delegate to the 2020 Republican National Convention and backed Donald Trump re-election campaign.
+He was a delegate to the 2020 Republican National Convention and backed Donald Trump's re-election campaign.

-Walsh is a dedicated philanthropist, contributing to several nonprofit organizations in Morris and Somerset counties, New Jersey.
+Walsh has contributed to various nonprofit organizations in Morris and Somerset counties, New Jersey.
 He has been recognized for his work with the American Cancer Society, Somerset Hills Learning Institute, Interfaith Food Pantry of Morristown, Employment Horizons, Jewish Vocational Services, and Family Service of Morris County.